Ed Harris: 1983–1999: Breakthrough and leading roles

 In 1983, Harris became well known after portraying astronaut John Glenn in The Right Stuff.
-In 1984, he co starred in the Robert Benton directed drama film Places in the Heart; during production of this film, Harris met and married his wife Amy Madigan.
+In 1984, he co starred in the Robert Benton-directed drama film Places in the Heart; during production of this film, Harris met and married his wife Amy Madigan.

-Also in 1984 he co-starred along with Goldie Hawn and Kurt Russell in the Jonathan Demme directed World War II biopic Swing Shift and in 1985 played abusive husband Charlie Dick to Jessica Lange's Patsy Cline in the HBO film Sweet Dreams.
+Also in 1984 he co-starred along with Goldie Hawn and Kurt Russell in the Jonathan Demme-directed World War II drama Swing Shift and in 1985 played abusive husband Charlie Dick to Jessica Lange's Patsy Cline in the HBO film Sweet Dreams.
 In 1986, he received a Tony Award nomination in the Best Actor in a Play category for his role in George Furth's Precious Sons.
 He also won the Theatre World Award and Drama Desk Award for Outstanding Actor in a Play for his performance.
 Harris then portrayed William Walker, a 19th-century American who appointed himself President of Nicaragua, in Walker (1987).
 That same year, he played Harry Nash in the HBO television thriller film The Last Innocent Man.

 In 1988, he acted in Agnieszka Holland's To Kill a Priest, starring Christopher Lambert, based on Jerzy Popiełuszko and his murder under the Polish communist regime.
 It was well received by critics.
 In 1989, his role as David "Dave" Flannigan in Jacknife earned him his first Golden Globe Award nomination, for Best Supporting Actor – Motion Picture.
 Also in 1989, he portrayed Virgil "Bud" Brigman in the sci fi film The Abyss, directed by James Cameron.

 In 1992, Harris co starred as Dave Moss in the drama film Glengarry Glen Ross, based on the play of the same name by David Mamet.
 He won the Valladolid International Film Festival Award for Best Actor for his performance in the film.
 He next appeared in the films The Firm (1993) and Needful Things (1993), before portraying the lead role of Kyle Bodine in the neo noir film China Moon (1994).
-In 1995, Harris portrayed Watergate figure E. Howard Hunt in the Oliver Stone biopic Nixon.
-He received his first Academy Award nomination for Best Supporting Actor for his performance as NASA Apollo Mission Control Director Gene Kranz in Apollo 13.
+In 1995, Harris appeared in the legal thriller Just Cause and portrayed Watergate figure E. Howard Hunt in the Oliver Stone biopic Nixon.
+He received his first Academy Award nomination for Best Supporting Actor for his performance as NASA Apollo Mission Control Director Gene Kranz in Apollo 13 (1995).

 In 1996, Harris starred in and was executive producer for the television adaptation of Riders of the Purple Sage.
-That same year, he returned to Broadway as Major Steve Arnold in the Ronald Harwood play Taking Sides.
-In 1998, his co starring role in The Truman Show earned him a second nomination for the Academy Award for Best Supporting Actor, and won him a Golden Globe Award for Best Supporting Actor – Motion Picture.
+That same year, he appeared in John Schlesinger's psychological thriller Eye for an Eye, Michael Bay's action film The Rock, and returned to Broadway as Major Steve Arnold in the Ronald Harwood play Taking Sides.
+He then starred in Clint Eastwood's political thriller Absolute Power (1997), co starred with Jim Carrey in the comedy drama The Truman Show (1998), which earned him a second nomination for the Academy Award for Best Supporting Actor and won him a Golden Globe Award for Best Supporting Actor – Motion Picture, and appeared alongside Julia Roberts and Susan Sarandon in the family drama Stepmom (1998).